joshisaumil/vsd-soc-design-and-planning/README.md

 #### 1. Introduction to all components of open-source digital asic design

-The process of **ASIC design** usually involves
+The process of **ASIC design** usually involves RTL designs, EDA tools, and PDK data.
-- RTL designs
-- EDA tools
-- PDK data

 **ASIC design flow** is a piece of software that takes the design from the RTL to the GDSII level.